GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 foo::some_fn(); // `foo::some_fn` is the link to `some_fn`.
 ```

-Anything not specifically mentioned should not get a link generated for itself (such as variable name):
+Anything not specifically mentioned should not get a link generated for itself.

+#### Local variables

+Local variables should not get a link:

 ```rust
 fn f(mut a: String) {